sameer-khan-a/Deccan-Central/readme.md

 ## 💡 Why Deccan Central?

-Most websites focus primarily on tourism.
+While many platforms focus primarily on tourism, **Deccan Central** explores South India through its history, architecture, kingdoms, wildlife, cuisine, and cultural evolution.

-Deccan Central takes a broader approach by presenting South India through its history, architecture, wildlife, kingdoms, cuisine, and cultural evolution.
-The goal is to create a modern digital archive that encourages exploration, learning, and appreciation of one of the world's richest civilizations.
+The goal is to create a modern digital archive that encourages exploration, learning, and appreciation of one of the world's richest and most diverse civilizations.

 ---

 ## 🤝 Contributing

-Contributions, suggestions, and improvements are always welcome.
+Contributions, suggestions, and improvements are welcome.

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new feature branch.
-3. Commit your changes
+3. Commit your changes.
-4. Open a Pull Request
+4. Open a Pull Request.

 ---